Collector’s Tale: A Global Quest For A 60th Anniversary Speedmaster

 We were supposed to review the Speedmaster 60th Anniversary.
 It was to be my opportunity to wear one of my favorite watches from Baselworld 2017.
-However, on a recent trip to Venice my desires shifted and I found myself determined to buy the watch.
+However, on a recent trip to Venice, Italy my desires shifted, and I found myself determined to buy the watch.
 This is my personal story about acquiring my dream Speedmaster.

 The fever started at Baselworld 2017, slowly at first, but warming over the proceeding months.
 We had witnessed a renaissance of sorts for past references.
-2017 has largely been called the year of the reissue.
+2017 has mostly been referred to as the year of the reissue.
 Brands from Oris to Rolex have been digging into their yellowed catalogs for inspiration from another time.
 Omega, of course, has been no exception, the rich history of the Speedmaster line has always anchored the company’s product line.

 The journey of a collector